ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 The util `getHTMLFromFragment()` function was removed in favor of `getHtmlStringOutput()`, the new function will auto-detect if it's a DocumentFragment, an HTMLElement or an HTML string and will execute the appropriate action.

 ##### jQueryUI CSS classes leftovers
-There were a few traces of jQueryUI with `.ui-state-default`, and other similar classes in the core lib and they were all removed in this release.
-If you were querying any of them for styling purposes, you can simply rename them to `.slick-state-*`
+There were a few remaining traces of jQueryUI CSS classes like `.ui-state-default` and other similar classes in the core lib, they were all removed in this release.
+If you were querying any of them in CSS for styling purposes, you can simply rename them to `.slick-state-*`

 ```diff
 - .ui-state-default, .ui-state-hover {